learnlatex/learnlatex.github.io/en/more-03.md

 ---
 layout: "lesson"
 lang: "en"
-title: "More on: Your first LaTeX document"
+title: "More on: Basic LaTeX document structure"
 description: "This lesson gives more detail on how to run LaTeX, and the special characters it uses and how to insert them in the output PDF."
-toc-anchor-text: "More on: Your first LaTeX document"
+toc-anchor-text: "More on: Basic LaTeX document structure"
 ---

 ## Running LaTeX